Construction works at Schiphol: What the works mean for you

 May 2018 - Feb 2019 | P3 Car Park and exits temporarily closed

 The P3 Long-term Car Park building will temporarily close in order to safely accomodate expansion works.
 The P3 exits will also be temporarily closed.
 Drivers can only use the P3 Privium exit, or the one-way passage to the P40 car park.
-Licence plate scanners will be placed there to recognise and register exiting P3 customers who have an reservation.
+Number plate scanners will be placed there to recognise and register exiting P3 customers who have an reservation.
 The normal exits will be back in use at the end of February 2019.

 As early as July 2018, part of the P3 Car Park building will be re-opened.
 Schiphol will open the entire renovated car park sometime in 2019.
 It will have an extra 2535 car spaces, bringing the total available car spaces to 5207.
 It will also have a brand new roof with solar panels.
 Until that time, P3 will be busier than usual, but we will do our best to limit any inconvenience.